Michigan Paycheck Calculator 2026 — Flat 4.25% Rate + Detroit Local Tax

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in Michigan at $100,000 single filer in 2026?
+What's the effective tax rate in Michigan on a $100K single salary in 2026?

 Yes — Michigan honors federal pre-tax deductions including 401(k), traditional IRA, and HSA contributions at the state level.
 A $100K earner contributing $15K to 401(k) has $85K federal AGI and $85K Michigan taxable income.
 This is more generous than Pennsylvania's approach, where the full $100K would be taxed at the state level.